-No offer to buy securities can be accepted, and no part of the subscription price can be received, until the initial public offering price has been determined and the registration statement, of which the preliminary prospectus accompanying this subscription form is a part, has been declared effective by the SEC.
-Any subscription forms or payments received before then will be returned to you.
-All persons electing to subscribe to purchase units must complete the Election to Purchase on the reverse side of this form and the accompanying new client account form and IRS Form W-9 and return them, together with full payment of the subscription price, to the dealer manager at the address set forth below.
-If you do not properly complete and sign these required forms, your subscription may be rejected.
-The required forms and full payment of the subscription price must be received by the dealer manager no later than 3:00 p.m.
+No offer to buy securities can be accepted, and no part of the subscription price can be received, until the initial public offering price has been determined and the registration statement, of which the preliminary prospectus accompanying this Subscription Form is a part, has been declared effective by the SEC.
+Any Subscription Forms or payments received before then will be returned to you.
+All persons electing to subscribe for units of Marshall Edwards, Inc. must complete the Election to Purchase on the reverse side of this Subscription Form and return the Subscription Form, together with full payment of the Subscription Price, to Janney Montgomery Scott at the addresses on the back of this Subscription Form.
+If you do not properly complete and sign this Subscription Form, it may be rejected.
+The Subscription Form and full payment of the Subscription Price must be received by no later than 3:00 p.m.
 New York City time on the third business day after the initial public offering price is determined.
-We will not honor any subscriptions received after that time and date.
-Before completing and returning this subscription form, however, you are urged to read carefully the preliminary prospectus mailed to you with this subscription form for a more complete explanation of the offering and for information about Marshall Edwards, Inc.
+Janney Montgomery Scott will not honor any subscriptions received after that time and date.
+If you do not wish to subscribe for units, you do not need to return this Subscription Form.
+Before completing and returning this Subscription Form, however, you are urged to read carefully the Preliminary Prospectus mailed to you with this Subscription Form for a more complete explanation of the offering and for information about Marshall Edwards, Inc. If Marshall Edwards, Inc. cancels the initial public offering, you will have no rights to purchase units of Marshall Edwards, Inc. and any funds previously submitted by you will be promptly returned without interest or deduction.

-You should not return the subscription materials or deliver any payment until after we have determined the initial public offering price and the registration statement has been declared effective by the SEC.
-Any subscription materials or payment received before then will be returned to you.
-Once the initial public offering price has been determined, we will take the actions described in the accompanying letter to publicize the subscription price and the date by which you must respond to the offer that has been made to you under this program.
+You should not return this Subscription Form or deliver any payment until after Marshall Edwards, Inc. has determined its initial public offering price.
+Any subscription forms or payment received before then will be returned to you.
+Once the initial public offering price has been determined, Marshall Edwards, Inc. will take the actions described in the accompanying letter to publicize the subscription price and the date by which you must respond to the offer that has been made to you under this program.